AndreaBlengino/baypy/README.md

 ## Contributing

+The baypy project welcomes your expertise and enthusiasm!
 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
+Writing code isn't the only way to contribute to baypy.
+You can also:

+- develop tutorials, presentations and other educational materials
+- maintain and improve the documentation
+- help with outreach and onboard new contributors

+Have a look at the [contributing guide](https://github.com/AndreaBlengino/baypy/blob/master/.github/CONTRIBUTING.md)

 ## License